Skip to main content

 A food safety program is a plan for how your business will ensure its food is safe for human consumption.
 If you operate a class 1 or 2 food premises, you must have a food safety program and always keep it at the premises.

-If you're applying to register existing a food premises or buy an existing food premises, you must include the food safety program details with your application.
+If you're applying to register a new food premises or buy an existing food premises, you must include the food safety program details with your application (when required).

 Programs can be standard or non-standard.